 What if we could not see everything that was created?
 Or what if the artists hadn’t created everything that we want to see?
 Experience now how the exhibition comes to life.

 Historical events and historically significant cultural moments that were never painted by the great masters of their era get a second chance in “KAIROS.
 The Right Moment”.
 The painter Wolfgang Beltracchi, the photographer Mauro Fiorese and art patron Christian Zott set out to find the gaps in art history.
 Starting 2018, the resulting works will be presented in a unique exhibition in different places in Europe.

 Explore 2000 Years of Art

 Just in time for the “KAIROS.
-The Right Moment” exhibition opening, ZOTT Artspace has launched the app for the exhibition.
-The paintings by Wolfgang Beltracchi and photographs by Mauro Fiorese, with which ZOTT Artspace make 2,000 years of European art experienceable.
+The Right Moment” exhibition opening, mSE Solutions has launched the app for the exhibition.
+It shows paintings by Wolfgang Beltracchi and photographs by Mauro Fiorese, with which 2,000 years of European art are becoming experienceable.
 It offers easy and comprehensive access to the until today unpainted moments in European history–created in the artistic voices of old masters–as well as the treasure rooms of our cultural heritage.

 These features make the app a unique experience: